 "From the naïve enthusiasm of initial acceptance, passing though the sorrowful experience of denial and the weeping of conversion, Peter succeeded in entrusting himself to that Jesus who adapted himself to his poor capacity of love.
 And in this way he shows us the way, notwithstanding all of our weakness.
 We know that Jesus adapts himself to this weakness of ours.

-"We follow him with our poor capacity to love and we know that Jesus is good and he accepts us.
 It was a long journey for Peter that made him a trustworthy witness, 'rock' of the Church, because he was constantly open to the action of the Spirit of Jesus.

 "Peter qualifies himself as a 'witness of the sufferings of Christ as well as a partaker in the glory that is to be revealed' (I Pt 5: 1).
 When he was to write these words he would already be elderly, heading towards the end of his life that will be sealed with martyrdom.
 He will then be ready to describe true joy and to indicate where it can be drawn from: the source is believing in and loving Christ with our weak but sincere faith, notwithstanding our fragility.